MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-sell-apps-appsource.md

 ---
-title: Enabling transact on AppSource apps
+title: Selling Business Central apps through AppSource
 description: Learn how to enable tranactability in AppSource for Business Central apps.
 author: SusanneWindfeldPedersen
 ms.author: solsen
 ms.custom: bap-template
-ms.date: 03/07/2023
+ms.date: 07/03/2023
 ms.reviewer: na
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ---

-# Enabling transact on AppSource apps
+# Selling Business Central apps through AppSource

 To enable transactability in AppSource for [!INCLUDE [prod_short](includes/prod_short.md)] apps, publishers must opt in to selling through Microsoft on their existing offer in Partner Center.
 Once the transact option is enabled, publishers can define plans, or variants, of their offer.
 Plans can then be used to sell various levels of functionality, such as Gold, Silver, and Bronze variants at different prices.
 Plans can also be used for waterfall pricing, that is when selling the same level of functionality with a discount based on the number of users bought.